Narcissists have fragile egos and a shaky sense of self-worth.

 They may try to convince you that they have changed, or that they are better now than they were before, and that things will be different this time around.

-10. Reverse their role and play the empath.
+8. They may reverse their role of a tormentor and play the empath.

 They will reverse their role, from being a heartless oppressor to a highly empathic person.